Concept for celebration of Centenary of the Restoration of Lithuania’s Independence

-To bring together the people of Lithuania for the celebration of the birthday of the new Lithuania, to inspire pride in their country, and encourage them taking an important and active role in the life of their country.
+- to bring together the people of Lithuania and Lithuanians living abroad for the celebration of the birthday of the restored Lithuania, to inspire pride in their country, and encourage them taking an important and active role in the life of their country;

-To make the 16 of February the most important date of the Centennial and ensure public involvement in its celebration;
+- to make the 16 of February the most important date of the Centennial and ensure public involvement, the people of Lithuania and Lithuanians living abroad in its celebration;

 All the activities of the Centennial shall merge into a tricolour palette, three strands of activities, reflecting the essential notion of the historical narrative of the Centennial, i.e. that the Centennial is not a specific date but rather the viable links needed for the creation of the success story: